itsankoff/thetooth.io/content/blog/slowloris-attack.md

 such connections and regularly sending partial information (such as headers) the memory and sockets start building up on the server side.
 This way the client can easily exhaust server's available resources (ports, sockets and memory).
+Once the server's maximum connections has been exceeded, each new connection won't be answered and denial-of-service will occur.
 ![HTTP Slowloris](/images/http-slowloris-min.png)

 ## Server configurations
-Usually servers supports configuration of parameters like running workers, maximum open connections, timeouts and so on.
-The problem comes when a server runs defaults parameters or it is inherently exposed to such attack by its internal implementation.
+Usually HTTP servers support configuration of parameters like running workers/threads, maximum open connections, timeouts and so on.
+The problem comes when a server runs with the defaults parameters or it is inherently exposed to such attack by its internal implementation.

 ### Apache server
 Apache server implementation is a thead-based implementation which is inherently vulnerable to attacks like slowloris.
-Let's see why:
+The problem comes with that the OS defines number of of maximum threads for each process.
+The numbers nowadays are pretty big `cat /proc/sys/kernel/threads-max` but still if you don't have access to kernel configuration that may be an issue.
+Another problem is memory footprint.
+Each OS thread is associated with memory and also there are restrictions of maximum Virtual Memory Areas (VMAs) per process `cat /proc/sys/vm/max_map_count`.
+So you see how not-well configured Apache server can be exposed to slowloris attack.

 ### Nginx server
 Difference here is that nginx implementation relies on event based system